 At the heart of any major concert is the contract.
 Most of these contracts are standard legal text that varies little from performer to performer.
 In fact, if one were to take the core contract from a Katy Perry concert in Nevada and a Foo Fighters concert in Florida and switch the artist and state names, there’s little chance anyone would even notice.

 Each band “customizes” their contracts by attaching specific demands via something called a “rider”.
 Each contract can have hundreds of such riders.

-The thing is, though, most of the riders actually technical in nature.
+The thing is, although the nutty personal riders make headlines, the vast majority of riders are actually technical in nature.
 They’ll include the size and weight requirements for the stage, electrical and lighting needs, pyrotechnical needs, data and fiber optic cabling specifications, sound and video board requirements, office space requirements for tour personnel, minimum number of security personnel, etc. It’s like an instruction manual for a concert, only in legalese.
 For instance, a rider might say something like

 “Article 148: There will be fifteen amperage voltage sockets at twenty-foot spaces, spaced evenly, providing nineteen amperes total, on beams suspended from the ceiling of the venue, which shall be able to support a total gross weight of 5,600 pounds each, and be suspended no less than 30 feet, but no more than 37.5 feet, above the stage surface.”

 Van Halen’s concert contracts would have several hundred such demands, causing lead singer David Lee Roth to joke that the band’s contracts were so thick they looked “like a Chinese Yellow Pages”.